tannerdolby/openlibrary/README.md

 # openlibrary
-A Node.js Open Library client for interacting with the [Open Library REST API](http://openlibrary.org/dev/docs/restful_api) and Open Library APIs listed in the [Open Library Developer Center](https://openlibrary.org/developers/api).
+A Node.js Open Library client written in TypeScript for interacting with the Open Library APIs listed in the [Open Library Developer Center](https://openlibrary.org/developers/api).
 Requests to the Open Library servers made using [axios](https://www.npmjs.com/package/axios).

 ## Installation
 Install the package from [npm](https://npmjs.com) (once its published).